deadsix/simple-py-ip-checker/README.md

 - `discord_webhook_url` - the webhook url provided by Discord.
 This value must be provided if Discord notifications are enabled.
 Learn more about Discord webhooks via Discord's [Intro to Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
-- `discord_user_id` -  the discord if of the user you'd like mentioned when the notification is sent.
-Learn how to find a Discord User ID  via Discord's [support guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
+- `discord_user_id` -  the Discord user id of the user you'd like mentioned when the notification is sent.
+Learn how to find a
+Discord User ID  via Discord's [support guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).

 ### Planned Features